jaydarkseed757/log_compressor/README.md

 - already compressed (`.gz .bz2 .xz .7z .zst .lz4 .lzo .Z .zip .zz`)
 - empty
-- currently open by another process (detected with a single batched `lsof` call)
+- currently open by another process (detected via `lsof`; candidate paths are passed through `xargs` so the check scales to very large trees, and the path matching is NUL-delimited so spaces in names are handled correctly)
 - the active, rotation-less member of a family that has other members (i.e. the live log) — override with `--include-active`
 - part of a family whose format this host cannot produce (e.g. a `.zst` family with no `zstd` installed), in which case it is left alone rather than mixed
 - already accompanied by an existing target file (no clobbering)